tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 This assumption also means there are no *unobservable* characteristics differing between the groups, affecting treatment likelihood or effects.
 This cannot be directly tested.
 However, there are some methods to assess the plausibility of the assumption.

-Discussed in [Imbens (2015)](https://jhr.uwpress.org/content/50/2/373.short), one method is to calculate the causal effect of treatment on a pseudo-outcome that you know is unaffected by it, for example a lagged outcome.
+As discussed in [Imbens (2015)](https://jhr.uwpress.org/content/50/2/373.short), one method is to calculate the causal effect of treatment on a pseudo-outcome that you know is unaffected by it, for example, a lagged outcome.
 If the treatment effect on the pseudo-outcome is close to zero, it strengthens the assumption's plausibility.
 [Section VG (page 395)](https://jhr.uwpress.org/content/50/2/373.short) discusses this method in more detail.

 {{% /warning %}}